What is the purpose of the Harmony CDD?

 How can I reserve a Recreation Facility for my private party?

 Contact the District Office and request that a form be mailed or emailed to you.
-Alternately, download the appropriate Reservation Form directly from the Recreational Facilities page and mail your application to us with a check for the required deposit amount.
+Alternately, download the appropriate Reservation Form directly from the Recreational Facilities page and mail your application to us along with a check for the required deposit amount.

 We will notify you as to whether the facility is available, and to confirm your reservation.
 Please note that use is not exclusive to your party; other Harmony residents may still have access to the basic facility (e.g., the swimming pool).